iamakkkhil/iamakkkhil/README.md

 <br>
 <h3>

-- 🔭 I’m currently a GSSoC'21 Participant.
+- 🔭 I’m currently a Mentor at Let's Grow More and Maintainer of RottenScripts.
 - 🌱 I’m currently learning ML and Open CV
 - 👯 I’m looking to collaborate on Basic ML Projects
 - 💬 Ask me about Open CV and Python